davenatx/jai-imageio-core/README.txt

 The copyright notice for this project is in COPYRIGHT.txt

 The source code license for this project is in LICENSE.txt

-To build this project, use Apache Maven 2.0.9 or newer and run:
-    mvn clean install

 Standalone modifications
 ------------------------